-The introduction of new eligibility criteria under Universal Credit from 1 April 2018 will result in some households becoming eligible for free meals and others falling outside of the eligibility criteria.
-The Department for Education is introducing transitional protection arrangements to provide certainty for families and to ensure that they do not experience a sudden loss of free meals.
+Eligibility criteria introduced under UC from 1 April 2018 will result in some households becoming eligible for free meals and others falling outside of the eligibility criteria.
+DfE has put transitional protection arrangements in place to provide certainty for families and ensure they do not experience a sudden loss of free meals.

-- from 1 April 2018, all students already receiving free meals will continue to receive free meals whilst Universal Credit is rolled out.
+all students already receiving free meals at 1 April 2018 will continue to receive free meals whilst Universal Credit is rolled out.
 This will apply even if their household earnings rise above the new threshold during that time

-- any student who becomes eligible for free meals after the threshold has been introduced will also continue to receive free meals during the Universal Credit rollout.
+any student who becomes eligible for free meals after the threshold has been introduced will also continue to receive free meals during the UC rollout.
 This will apply even if they subsequently become ineligible during this period because their household earnings rise above the new threshold

 Institutions do not need to carry out any further eligibility checks for these protected families during this period.
 They may wish to note the students as ‘protected’ in their free meals auditable records.

-Where institutions are unable to verify previous eligibility for free meals using the approaches above, institutions may wish to consider seeking evidence from the student/their parent, for example, by requesting a copy of previous entitlement letters etc.
+Where institutions are unable to verify previous eligibility for free meals using the approaches above, they may wish to consider seeking evidence from the student/their parent, for example, by requesting a copy of previous entitlement letters.

-Student who apply after 1 April 2018 and who have household earnings above the threshold will not be eligible for free meals.
+Students who make a first application in the 2021 to 2022 academic year and who have household earnings above the threshold will not be eligible for free meals.

 Allocations and payments

-If 2016 to 2017 full academic year information is not available, ESFA will use alternative approaches to generate the allocation and explain the calculation to the institution.
-ESFA strongly advises institutions to make data returns for the number of students assessed as eligible for, and in receipt of, free meals on an ongoing basis.
+If 2019 to 2020 full academic year information is not available or not appropriate, ESFA will use alternative approaches to generate the allocation and explain the calculation to the institution.
+ESFA strongly advises institutions to make data returns for the number of students assessed as eligible for and in receipt of free meals on an ongoing basis.

 Payment of allocations

 ESFA will pay free meals allocations to institutions in 2 parts: approximately two-thirds in August and one third in April.
-The first payment for eligible academies is September, reflecting that this is generally the date for first payments to academies.
+The first payment for eligible academies is September, reflecting the general academies payment schedule.

-If any institution given an allocation of free meals funding determines they do not have eligible students, they should contact ESFA to return their allocation.
+If any institution given an allocation of free meals funding determines they do not have eligible students during 2021 to 2022, they should contact ESFA to return their allocation.

 Institutions are permitted to use up to 5% of their allocation for administrative costs.

-Institutions that are in scope for both the 16 to 19 Bursary Fund and free meals in further education schemes are permitted to use up to 5% of the combined allocation for administration.
+Institutions that receive allocations for both the 16 to 19 Bursary Fund and free meals in FE schemes are permitted to use up to 5% of the combined allocation for administration.
 Institutions must ensure they do not take a sum that is greater than 5% of the single allocation total.

-Institutions must fully utilise any unspent funds for either discretionary bursary or free meals before using their new academic year allocation.
+Institutions must fully utilise any unspent funds for either free meals or discretionary bursary before using their new academic year allocation.

 The provision of free meals to students